elfinguard/docs/docs/source/accesscontrol_whitepaper.rst

 Multi-Grant from Authorities
 ======================================

 When a re-cryptor requires `eth_call` for authorization, there’s a potential for ‘Witch Attacks’ to occur.
-To query `eth_call,’ users need a blockchain node to provide RPC endpoints.
+To query `eth_call`, users need a blockchain node to provide RPC endpoints.
 A node can be run by a user, but in most cases the user will rent a node from a Node-as-a-Service (NaaS) provider.

 Although the re-cryptors' internal data and logic are safe under the protection of enclaves, the input data the re-cryptor receives through `eth_call` may be incorrect – this can be for various reasons.
 A CDN provider may receive incorrect information from a NaaS provider due to incorrect configuration of the re-cryptor's DNS and TLS settings.
 A node run by a CDN provider may also return incorrect information if it is hacked because of vulnerabilities.
 Any CDN provider may have security problems; thus, trusting one single CDN provider is problematic for content authors.

-To address this issue, the solution is to separate the task of authorization out from the re-cryptors and use dedicated Authorizers to query `eth_call.`  These authorizers are run by several trustworthy authorities and have strong security measures and good reputations.
+To address this issue, the solution is to separate the task of authorization out from the re-cryptors and use dedicated Authorizers to query `eth_call`.
+These authorizers are run by several trustworthy authorities and have strong security measures and good reputations.

 To further protect the symmetric key, we use a "multi-grant" scheme which is like that of "multi-signature."
 The content creator specifies an “N” number of authorities and a threshold number “M” (M < N).
 Before uploading, the re-cryptor must encrypt the original file with all “N” grant codes.
 In tandem, before the re-cryptor decrypts a file for a requestor, the requestor must collect at least “M” grant codes from the specified authorities.